jjgomezg17/PESTEL-Driven-Investment-Insights/README.md

 #### 8. Use the Bing API to get the most relevant and current news related to the country, industry and category to study.
 #### 9. Use a database with headlines categorized between positive and negative to train a machine learning model to be able to categorize the headlines of the extracted news.
 #### 10. Categorize the news and calculate an overall health score for each aspect of PESTEL for each industry and each country.
+#### 11. Send the output of the data processing in python to the database to be compiled in Tableu.
 #### 11. Use Tableau to display the results in graphs and a matrix that shows the industries by country with the score obtained in each aspect of the PESTEL and a general score.

 ## Communication Protocols: